-Many organization’s first approach was to use the standard office tools like Excel and Word due to their familiarity, and ease of access to these tools.
+Many organisations' first approach was to use the standard office tools like Excel and Word due to their familiarity, and ease of access to these tools.
 However these methods don’t offer effective traceability, never mind providing an accurate audit trail for content entry.
-Many organizations have actually found that spreadsheets have become the source of the problem rather than the solution and have banned them from the compliance process.
+Many organisations have actually found that spreadsheets have become the source of the problem rather than the solution and have banned them from the compliance process.

-Firms know if they implement a policy and keep it up to date that they will have a framework in place.
+Firms know if they implement a policy and keep it up-to-date that they will have a framework in place.
 However, this does not demonstrate to the board, or to the regulator, that the firm is fulfilling the obligations of this policy in practice, or provide an audit trail to validate activity.
 The answer is to use a compliance software tool, a little more on this later but first, let me tell you even more reason why Excel is RARELY the answer.

-Spreadsheet Pros & Cons
+Spreadsheet Pros and Cons

 Spreadsheets are not suitable for monitoring business performance.
 How do we know this?
 Just take a look at any successful corporation and how they deal with reporting, financial accounting or budgeting.
 Do the auditors and the board require more than an ad hoc collection of spreadsheets?
 The answer is yes.
 They need a process to capture, manage, analyze and report on financial information.